Settings: Directory/List printing Tab

 DirectoryHTML are also used as headers or footers of other pages, they will not be printed.

-and RunInvisibly are only taken in account if DirectoryHTML or DirectoryImages is specified.
-If AutoPrintDirectory is ON, the program will keep running and printing any incoming files in the specified directory.
+AutoPrintDirectory is ON, the program will keep running and printing any incoming files in the specified directories.

 In such way you can simply drop a copy of any files you want to be printed to the specified directory in order to print them.